gowhd20/Chatchat_distributed_system/README.md

 	in case of the worker node found failure. failed nodes are collected by each master node and garbaged in every pre-defined time.
-	All worker node in the list of failed node will be omitted in every worker selection process.
+	All worker nodes in the list of failed worker nodes will be omitted from every worker selection process.
-	Using session allows for users to restore all the data from either of shared resource database or worker node database.
+	Using session allows for users to restore all the data from either shared resource database or worker node database.

 ## Security
-	The system leverages AES and RSA(symmetric and asymmetric key) to keep the travling data secure.
+	The system leverages AES and RSA(symmetric and asymmetric key) together with nonce(initialization vector) to keep the travling data secure.

-	Worker node sends its public key to the master node at the stage of handshake,
-	and the master node handshakes back to the node with data of common-RSA key(for fanout message encryption/decryption) and general server info(ex, server's public_key, id) encrypted by public key of the worker node.
+	Worker node sends its public key to the master node at the stage of handshake, and then the master node handshakes back to the node with data of common-RSA key(for fanout message encryption/decryption) and general information of the master node(ex, server's public_key, id) encrypted by public key that the worker node just sent.

-	Also master server refreshes common-RSA keys
-	for every pre-defined time of interval and broadcast new keys to all worker nodes for updating.
+	Also master server refreshes common-RSA keys by every pre-defined time of interval and broadcast it to all worker nodes for updating.

 ## Communication